gphotosuploader/gphotos-uploader-cli/README.md

 You can review the [documentation](.docs/configuration.md) to specify the folder to upload, add more Google Accounts and tune your configuration.

-If you have problems, please take a look to [troubleshooting](.docs/installation-troubleshooting.md) guide.
+If you have problems, please open an [issue](https://github.com/nmrshll/gphotos-uploader-cli/issues).

 ## Run it with